flutter/flutter-intellij/testing.md

   * Flutter operations work.
     * From the `Tools` menu, select `Flutter` > `Flutter Doctor`.
   * Code completion works.
-    * Change `primarySwatch: Colors.` to some other color and validate that you get completions.
+    * Change `primarySwatch: Colors` to some other color and validate that you get completions.

 ## Project Import